Purdue-CS193/homework-0-spencerdidat/index.md

-# SPencer Didat's FIrst CS 193 Homework
+# Spencer Didat's FIrst CS 193 Homework

--its easy
+-Its easy
--the TAs are
+-The TAs are awesome
--Its Practical
+-Its practical